AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 language entities such as high level `statements` or `decisions` (DO178 parlance for boolean expressions).
 In |gcp| terms, we designate these entities as :term:`Source Coverage Obligations`, or SCOs.
-SCO tables, describing the nature and source location of each item of interest, are part of the Library Information produced by the |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C unit, respectively.
+SCO tables, describing the nature and source location of each item of interest, are part of the information produced by the |gpro| compilers, in the .ali or .gli :term:`Library Information file` corresponding to each Ada or C unit.

 SCO tables are produced by the :option:`-fdump-scos` compilation option.
 Accurate mapping of the execution traces back to source level